-Accounting principles generally accepted in the United States of America require that management's discussion and analysis and budgetary comparison information on pages 8-12 and 34-35 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-I have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to my inquiries, the basic financial statements, and other knowledge I obtained during my audit of the basic financial statements.
-I do not express an opinion or provide any assurance on the information because the limited procedures do not provide me with sufficient evidence to express an opinion or provide any assurance.
+Accounting principles generally accepted in the United States of America require that management's discussion and analysis and budgetary comparison information on pages 9-13 and 34-35 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Other Information
+Supplementary Information

-My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise WBRH Radio Station Training Program's basic financial statements.
-The schedule of compensation, benefits, and other payments to agency head reported on page 39 and the schedules of cash flows on page 40 is presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The schedule of compensation, benefits, and other payments to agency head reported on page 39 and the schedules of cash flows on page 40 are the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statement themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the schedule of compensation, benefits, and other payments to agency head on page 39 and the schedules of cash flows on page 40 is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise WBRH Radio Station Training Program's basic financial statements.
+The accompanying schedule of compensation, benefits, and other payments to agency head reported on page 39 and the schedule of cash flows on page 40 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements dure themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of compensation, benefits, and other payments to agency head on page 39 and the schedules of cash flows on page 40 are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.